 Proceed to removal in case you're not using them or follow the instructions I provided before.

-#6 Updated by Rama Mahendravada over 3 years ago
+#6 Updated by Rama Mahendravada about 4 years ago

 As mentioned I am very new to the ROR, please ask me specific questions so that I can provide you the required data.

 - Uninstalled the mysql2. (which was installed in the ruby directory, we are not using it)

 - bundle install.

 - as of now our application is related to the path mention will try to check the dependencies before altering it.

 at the line number 152 myworker is a trying to intiate the object of class X using X.new from the file named x.rb which is in same folder.

 'sqlite3-ruby', :require => 'sqlite3'